NOAA-EDAB/comlandr/README.md

 1. To be behind the NEFSC firewall
 2. Permissions to access the required server : a username and password.
+3. Permission to access the required database
-3. Oracle's instant Client installed
+4. Oracle's instant Client installed

 ## Usage